 Motor vehicle injury prevention is a vital part of safe tribal transportation environments.
-The TTAP Center’s Motor Vehicle Injury Prevention Program employs experienced injury prevention specialists (IPS) to administer nationally recognized safety programs, including car seat checkpoints, Safe Native American Passengers (SNAP) training and Indian Health Service (IHS) Level 1 and 2 injury prevention.
-The TTAP Center’s injury prevention specialists bring these programs directly to tribal communities where participants receive hands-on car seat safety training and safe seat belt use.
-Several of these programs prepare participants to develop the skills needed to administer these initiatives within their own community.
+The TTAP Center’s Motor Vehicle Injury Prevention Program employs experienced injury prevention specialists (IPS) to provide instruction on nationally recognized safety programs, including car seat checkpoints and Safe Native American Passengers (SNAP) training.
+The TTAP Center’s injury prevention specialists bring these programs directly to tribal communities to deliver hands-on car seat safety training and safe seat belt use with the goal of reducing motor vehicle injuries and fatalities in these communities.

 Find information about TTAP at ttap-center.org.